department-of-veterans-affairs/lighthouse-oas-tests/README.md

         }
       }

-      //Eample Group
+      //Example Group
       {
         "name": "default",
         "examples": {
           "page": 1
         }
       }
     ```
   </details>
   </br>

-- Using empty default example groups will result in false failures.
+- Using an empty default example group may result in false failures if the endpoint under test responds with an error if no parameters are provided.

   <details><summary>Sample JSON</summary>